Adults Can Get Type 1 Diabetes, Too

 There are tests to measure the antibodies attacking the islet cells, but people with Type 2 may also have those antibodies.
 "It is common for an adult who develops Type 1 diabetes to be initially diagnosed as Type 2, particularly if overweight and there is no family history of Type 1 diabetes," says Dr. Roy W. Beck, executive director of the Jaeb Center for Health Research in Tampa.

 "In a thin adult who develops diabetes, Type 1 should be strongly considered but in an overweight adult who develops diabetes, type 1 is still possible,'he says.
-But eventually, the UK researchers hope to develop their genetic test for general use along with other measures to enable doctors to more easily pick out the adults with Type 1 diabetes.
+But eventually, the U.K. researchers hope to develop their genetic test for general use along with other measures to enable doctors to more easily pick out the adults with Type 1 diabetes.

-"I Thought I'd Dodged the Bullet"
+"I thought I'd dodged the bullet"

 In hindsight, Lazarus' diagnosis should have been easy, since he's not overweight and he does have a family history of Type 1 diabetes.
 His father, brother and aunt all had it, but they'd been diagnosed at much younger ages – his aunt was a child (and subsequently died of the condition in young adulthood) and his father and brother were in their early 20s.